 The Jansen project in Canada’s Saskatchewan province was a tough call for BHP Chief Executive Andrew Mackenzie even before Tuesday, with mining investors reluctant to spend on big-ticket projects and most also cool on an oversupplied potash market.

 But Russian potash giant Uralkali’s (URKA.MM) decision on Tuesday to break out of its venture with partner Belaruskali - a move that it said could slash prices of the crop nutrient by 25 percent - could leave MacKenzie with an even tougher choice.

 “Jansen is a project that will alter the dynamics of the industry.
 It is a big bet - you are betting that you will be so low-cost that you can kill the others,” said Hunter Hillcoat, an analyst at Investec in London.
 Jansen, indeed, would produce 8 million metric tons a year - around 15 percent of 2012 potash supply.

 “But this is a market with established players, and it will not be easy to be the 800 pound gorilla.”

-Until Tuesday, the global potash market was dominated by two cartels: the Belarusian Potash Company (BPC) and North America’s Canpotex, the export arm of Potash Corp (POT.TO: Quote), Mosaic Co (MOS.N) and Agrium Inc (AGU.TO: Quote).
+Until Tuesday, the global potash market was dominated by two cartels: the Belarusian Potash Company (BPC) and North America’s Canpotex, the export arm of Potash Corp POT.TO, Mosaic Co (MOS.N) and Agrium Inc AGU.TO.
 BHP had tried unsuccessfully to take over Canada’s Potash Corp in 2010.